Lizhecheng02/Kaggle-LMSYS/README.md

 ### 3. Training Details
 - 4bit QLoRA on [gemma-2-9b-it](https://huggingface.co/google/gemma-2-9b-it) and [
-Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct), parameters: r = 32, modules = ["q_proj", "k_proj", "v_proj", "o_proj"]
+Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct), parameters: r = 32, modules = ["q_proj", "k_proj", "v_proj", "o_proj"].

-- Instruction-tuning instead of classification
+- Instruction-tuning instead of classification.
-- No gradient_checkpointing_enable() to reduce the training time
+- No gradient_checkpointing_enable() to reduce the training time.
-- Used additional 33k data for fine-tuning and sample 10k data to do TTA
+- Used additional 33k data for fine-tuning and sample 10k data to do TTA.
 - Great CV split (80% / 20%) to avoid duplicates between train and validation.
-- GPU: multiple 80GB A100 GPUs + multiple A40 GPUs
+- GPU: multiple 80GB A100 GPUs + multiple A40 GPUs.

 ### 4. Not Work
 - Pseudo-label and trained by hard label.
 (Maybe should consider use KL-loss to use pseudo-label)
 - Only calculate [A, B, C] token loss even doing instruction-tuning, the same as classification task.

 ### 5. Conclusion
-Because of some malicious people,, what was once a very stable and meaningful competition has turned into one of the worst in Kaggle's history.
-It's ridiculous.
+Because of some malicious people, what was once a very stable and meaningful competition has turned into one of the worst in Kaggle's history.

 **Thanks to the entire team for everyone's hard work.
 Let's keep moving forward!**